La Pobla de Vallbona: History of the shield of La Pobla de Vallbona

 The shield is divided in three parts.
-The first part that is the largest has the 4 bars of Aragón; thus this shows that the origins of the town were established taking into account Aragón’s costumes.
-Then, there are two smaller divisions one have 3 “moreras” of sinople (three green trees); representing how abundant is the town with trees and agriculture.
+The first part that is the largest has the four bars of Aragón; thus this shows that the origins of the town were established taking into account Aragón’s costumes.
+Then, there are two smaller divisions one have three “moreras” of sinople (three green trees); representing how abundant is the town with trees and agriculture.
 The last division has a blue background that indicates loyalty and also there is the “caserio de plata” (some kind of houses) that makes reference of the name “Pobla” that is the unique characteristic of the vallbonenses: Loyalty.
 Lastly, one can see at the top the Royal Crown.

 Geography

 Access to La Pobla de Vallbona can be either through the highway CV-35 or also through the Valencia Metro line 1.

 Neighborhoods

-In the municipality of La Pobla de Vallbona besides the urban core one can also found the following towns:
+The municipality of La Pobla de Vallbona consists of the urban core and the following towns: